What is revenue? Definition, formula and how to track it

 Calculate net revenue

-Net revenue shows your actual earnings after accounting for business realities like returns and discounts.
+Net revenue shows your actual earnings after accounting for returns and discounts.
+The formula is:

-Net revenue provides a realistic view of income by including:
+Net revenue provides a realistic view of income by factoring in:

 Track your revenue